Sardana Avksentyeva

-Early life, beginning of career
+Early life

 Sardana Avksentyeva was born on 2 July 1970 in Churapcha, 177 km east of Yakutsk.
 She graduated from the Faculty of History and Law of the M. K. Ammosov Yakutsk State University (modern North-Eastern Federal University) in 1993 as history teacher, and the Far Eastern Academy of Public Administration in 1998 with a degree in State and Municipal Administration.

-In 1993–96 she worked as a specialist in the department for youth affairs, physical culture and sports of Yakutsk City Administration, becoming head of a department of the Ministry of Youth Affairs, Tourism, Physical Culture and Sports of Yakutia in 1996.
+From 1993 to 1996 she worked as a specialist in the department for youth affairs, physical culture and sports of Yakutsk City Administration, becoming head of a department of the Ministry of Youth Affairs, Tourism, Physical Culture and Sports of Yakutia in 1996.
 From 1998 to 2000 Avksentyeva worked as the head of the department of organizational and personnel work at the Sakha National Broadcasting Company.
 In 2000 she was appointed assistant to the deputy of the State Duma Vitaly Basygysov.
 From 2004 to 2007, she worked as Deputy General Director of OJSC Tuymaada Diamond.

 From 2007 to 2012 she worked as chief of staff of Yakutsk City Administration and deputy for the mayor Yury Zabolev from the United Russia party.
 Avksentyeva previously headed Zabolev's election headquarters.
 Since 2012 she was director of the production and commercial complex "Aerotorgservice" of Yakutsk Airport.